Jagadishgollapalli/Android_Pro23/Readme.md

   - Added the java code for the AboutUs class.
 Included the links to the Socialmedia platforms like facebook,Instagram and twitter.
   - Implemented java code for the receive activity.
   - Implemented functionality enabling seamless navigation to the receive page.

+ Divya Chelikani
+  -  Created the xml file for registration page, enabling users to register.<br>
+  -  Worked on creating the customer support.xml file and corresponding intents.<br>
+  -  Implemented the Java code for the customer support feature, enhancing the functionality of the application.<br>
+  -  Modified the Java code for the customer support.It used to provide the support for the user for any queries.<br>
+  -  Modified the layout structure and resolved errors for the Customer support.xml file.<br>
+  -  Modified the rating.xml file and resolved errors.